Anthony Habgood

 Sir Anthony John Habgood (born 8 November 1946) is a British businessman.
 From 1991 to 2005, he was chief executive of Bunzl.
-He was also the chairman of Whitbread from 2005 to 2014, RELX Group and of the Court of the Bank of England.
-He has been described in the Financial Times as "the City's go-to grandee."
+He was also the chairman of Whitbread from 2005 to 2014, of RELX Group and of the Court of the Bank of England.
+He was described in the Financial Times as "the City's go-to grandee."

 Early life

 Anthony John Habgood was born on 8 November 1946, the son of John Michael Habgood MC and his wife, Margaret Diana Middleton, née Dalby.

-He was educated at Gresham's School, Norfolk.
-He has a bachelor's degree from Cambridge University (Gonville and Caius College), and a master's degree in industrial administration from Carnegie Mellon University.
+Habgood was educated at Gresham's School, Norfolk.
+He studied for a bachelor's degree at Gonville and Caius College, Cambridge, and for a master's degree in industrial administration at Carnegie Mellon University.

 Career

 Habgood joined Boston Consulting Group in 1970, after a summer job there, and became a director in 1977.
 He worked in Boston, Tokyo, Munich and London.
 From 1981 to 1986 he was Managing Partner of BCG Ltd in London and a member of the executive committee of BCG Inc.

 He joined Tootal Group plc in 1986, and became Chief Executive in 1991.

 From 1991 to 2005, Habgood was chief executive, then chairman of Bunzl, growing turnover from continuing operations from £500 million to £2.9 billion, and improving profits by a factor of 34, and "is widely credited with transforming Bunzl".